Please read the following information before leaving for your expedition.

 HIKING

-You will be walking along a rocky coastline and hiking along well-trod paths.
+You will be walking along a rocky coastline and well-trod paths.
 Some areas are very well protected from the elements, while others are exposed.
-Additionally, you will also be walking off-trail, in sometimes thick, low to waist high vegetation or over loose rocks and seaweed.
-Participants must wear closed-toed shoes with good grip to avoid slipping and long pants (not capris).
+Additionally, you will be walking off-trail, sometimes in thick, low-to-waist-high vegetation or over loose rocks and seaweed.
+Participants must wear closed-toed shoes with a good grip to avoid slipping and long pants (not capris).
+We also recommend packing trekking poles (please reference the packing list), though they will not be required

 INSECTS